Pennsylvania Railroad 3750: Revenue service and modifications

 In the mid-late 1920s, No. 3750 was re-equipped with a cylindrical-shaped headlight and a keystone shaped number plate.
 Additionally, No. 3750's original tender was replaced with a 90-P-75 type, which held 9700 gal of water and 21 t of coal.
 In the 1930s, PRR's passenger train consist grew longer and heavier, which led to No. 3750 and the other K4s required to double head and even triple head each other.
 Additionally, No. 3750's tender was modified with a mechanical stoker added to increase the locomotive's performance, while No. 3750 was re-equipped with a power reverser.
-At the same time, PRR's Northeast Corridor lines were electrified and the locomotive was relocated to the Chesapeake region, running from Washington, D.C. to Wilmington, Delaware; and York, Pennsylvania along with a brief visit to Harrisburg, Pennsylvania.
-During World War II, No. 3750 was re-equipped with a larger 110-P-75 type tender, which held 11980 gal of water and 18.5 t of coal.
+At the same time, PRR's Northeast Corridor lines were electrified and the locomotive was relocated to the Chesapeake Division, running from Washington, D.C. to Wilmington, Delaware; and York, Pennsylvania along with a brief visit to Harrisburg, Pennsylvania.

+During World War II, No. 3750 was re-equipped with a larger 110-P-75 type tender designed by W.F.
+Kiesel, Jr. The new tender held 11980 gal of water and 18.5 t of coal.
 In 1946, the locomotive was leased to the Long Island Railroad (LIRR), pulling commuter trains on their entire system.
 No. 3750 returned to the PRR in 1948, and was re-equipped with a cast steel pilot and a vertically retractable coupler.
 Its headlight and dynamo's positions were switched from the front and top of the smokebox.
 Additionally, a platform stand was added to the bottom front of No. 3750's smokebox for the maintenance crew to attend and inspect its headlight and dynamo.
 Afterwards, the locomotive was allocated to the Central Region west of Pittsburgh, Pennsylvania, mostly in Ohio.

-In 1955, No. 3750 returned to the Eastern Region, where it hauled commuter trains on the Pennsylvania-Reading Seashore Lines between Philadelphia, Pennsylvania and Atlantic City, New Jersey.
-A year later, the locomotive was loaned to the northern New Jersey Shore to pull commuter trains between Perth Amboy and Bay Head, New Jersey on the New York and Long Branch (NY&LB) line, replacing the NY&LB K4s, which were sent to Camden, New Jersey for routine boiler wash.
+Around the mid-1950s, No. 3750 returned to the Eastern Region, where it worked on the New York Division pulling passenger trains again on the Northeast Corridor mainline from Jersey City, New Jersey to Trenton, New Jersey for several months and then relocated to the Philadelphia Division to haul scheduled commuter trains from Philadelphia to Pemberton Township, New Jersey on the Pemberton Branch and Atlantic City, New Jersey on the Pennsylvania-Reading Seashore Lines.
+Additionally, it pulled racetrack specials from Philadelphia to Garden State Park Racetrack in Cherry Hill, New Jersey.
+The locomotive was also loaned to the northern New Jersey Shore to pull commuter trains between Perth Amboy and Bay Head, New Jersey on the New York and Long Branch (NY&LB) line to cover for the NY&LB K4s, which were sent to Camden, New Jersey for routine boiler wash.
 After being retired from revenue service in October 1957, No. 3750 was put into storage at the West Philadelphia roundhouse, awaiting its fate.